d2foundry/oracle_engine/README.md

 ## Contributing

 Looking to help contribute to Foundry?
 We welcome you to contribute to our project!
 Please see our [CONTRIBUTING.md](./CONTRIBUTING.md) to learn the various ways you can help us.
-Thank you for having in interest in contributing!
+Thank you for having an interest in contributing!